AayushDamai/CS310PPS/readme.txt

 •	Fork the repository and create a feature branch
 •	Follow clean code principles and industry standards
 •	Submit pull requests with clear documentation and testing

-License
-This project is licensed under the MIT License

-Contact
-For support or inquiries, contact the Marshall Health IT Team at support@marshallhealth.com

 Contribute, innovate, and help make healthcare more accessible!